-Under the OCC and the Federal Reserve stress test regulations, ETRADE Bank and the Company, respectively, are required to conduct stress-testing using the prescribed stress-testing methodologies.
-The final OCC regulations required ETRADE Bank to conduct its first stress test using financial statement data as of September 30, 2013, and report results to the OCC and the Federal Reserve prior to March 31, 2014.
-ETRADE Bank reported the results of its first stress test to the OCC and Federal Reserve prior to March 31, 2014, as required.
-ETRADE Bank will be required to publish summary results of its annual stress test between June 15 and June 30 each year, beginning with its second annual stress test in 2015.
+Under the OCC stress test regulations, E\TRADE Bank is required to conduct stress-testing using the prescribed stress-testing methodologies.
+The final OCC regulations required E\TRADE Bank to conduct its first stress test using financial statement data as of September 30, 2013, and submit the results prior to March 31, 2014.
+The results of the first official test will not be public information for banking organizations with total consolidated assets of more than \$10 billion but less than \$50 billion.
+E\TRADE Bank, which is under \$50 billion, submitted the results of its first stress test prior to March 31, 2014, as required.
+In the second quarter of 2014 we received feedback from the OCC on our stress test submission.
+While the details of our results are not public, we can share the high level result that we remained well above the regulatory well-capitalized levels for all capital ratios across all scenarios and we were satisfied with the feedback around our stress testing process, approach and methodologies.
+E\TRADE Bank will be required to publish summary results of its annual stress test between June 15 and June 30 each year, beginning with its second annual stress test in 2015.

 Under the final Federal Reserve regulations, the Company will be required to conduct its first stress test using financial statement data as of September 30, 2016, and it will be required to report the results of its first stress test to the Federal Reserve on or before March 31, 2017, and to disclose a summary of its first stress test results between June 15 and June 30, 2017.